Last Updated: July 28, 2021

 Dashlane is a leading password manager with a suite of other features.
 It comes in three versions, the first being a free version.
 The free version allows storage of up to 50 passwords and instant web form autofill for a single device.
 The version we tested is Dashlane Premium, which offers unlimited password storage, data syncing across devices, dark web monitoring, a VPN, and more.
 There is a third version, Premium Plus, which has some added features including up to $1 million in Identity Theft coverage.
 We chose the plan that the average user would choose, which was the premium plan at $39.99 annually.

 At $39.99 annually, Dashlane is one of the more expensive password managers out there.
 Factored into that price, no doubt is the VPN.
-We will touch on it in this review, but as a whole, we are reviewing Dashlane’s performance as a password manager.
+More on this in a bit.
+But for now, we’ll on it in this review, but as a whole, we are reviewing Dashlane’s performance as a password manager.
 Dashlane’s competitors, for the most part, all sit around $36 a year.
 Even without the VPN, I would say Dashlane is a great value.
 It does everything and more than a password manager should need to do, with browser extensions and native apps to keep everything in order.
 Dashlane is a simple and helpful tool with security features to boot.

 Ease of use